 All courses in the English department count toward the general distribution requirement in humanities except for creative writing courses (ENGL 150, ENGL 280, ENGL 281, ENGL 282, ENGL 283, ENGL 284, ENGL 405, and ENGL 406).
-Courses numbered ENGL 150, ENGL 280, ENGL 281, ENGL 282, ENGL 283, ENGL 284, ENGL 405, and ENGL 406 count toward the requirement in fine arts.
+Courses numbered ENGL 150, ENGL 280, ENGL 281, ENGL 282, ENGL 283, ENGL 284, ENGL 286, ENGL 405, and ENGL 406 count toward the requirement in fine arts.
 ENGL 101 and 600-level courses do not count toward any distribution requirement.

 General Education Requirements

-Courses that meet the general education requirements in writing, quantitative thinking, internationalism and multiculturalism will be posted on the Registrar's web page in advance of registration for each semester.
+Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U.S identities and differences will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.